joeltooni/tutorials-and-documentations/raspberry-pi-remote-access/README.md

 sudo tailscale up
 ```

-This opens a browser to log in via GitHub/Google/etc.
+This opens a browser where you log in using GitHub, Google, or your Tailscale account.

 ---